ccmim/DDIR/README.md

 ```sh
 python test.py 0 path/to/model file/  model_name
 ```
-where model_name is the name of a specific model to test.
+where 'model_name' is the name of a specific model to test.

 ## Citation:<a id="Citation"/>